justinmahar/react-analytics-charts/README.md

   - Building [your own charts](https://justinmahar.github.io/react-analytics-charts/charts) is easy, too!
 - **💼 Handles overhead for you**
   - [Dashboard](https://justinmahar.github.io/react-analytics-charts/AnalyticsDashboard) handles embed API access, sign-in, sign-out, and view selection for you.
 Just focus on the [charts](https://justinmahar.github.io/react-analytics-charts/charts) you want.
-- **✨ Live examples and rich documentation**
+- **✨ Full examples and rich documentation**
-  - Quickly refer to docs on queries and charts, all from one place, with plenty of live examples.
+  - Quickly refer to docs on queries and charts, all from one place, with plenty of examples.

 ## Installation